 Ehsan’s Research Agenda

-No matter the research topic or the approach, my ultimate goal is to benefit people “by making the world a better place”
+No matter the research topic or the approach, my ultimate goal is to add values to people’s everyday life.

 I hope to expand my understanding in the field of User-Centered Design as it applies to products, environments and user interfaces.
 The inconsistent interaction and workflow between hardware/tactile and screen-based user interfaces is a significant challenge.
 This problem also becomes more complicated with emerging technologies that shift interactions from screen-based user interfaces (UI) to spatial and augmented overlaid types of UIs.

 The user interface is seen differently by researchers and designers and there is a lack of communication or misunderstanding between people from these two areas of expertise.
 By taking the advantage of both my design and research expertise, I cover the entire spectrum from the early stages of research to design and testing to help bridge the gap that exists between these disciplines.

 To acquire a comprehensive understanding of user perception, performance, and behavioral responses, and also to reveal the poorly-understood dimensions that exist in the user-centered design, I employ a multi-faceted experimental research design approach.
 This goal is accomplished by taking advantage of traditional methods of user experience research, as well as state-of-the-art technologies such as eye-tracking and biofeedback tools for behavioral analysis.

 As a multi-faceted designer, I can undertake different design projects.
 From the earliest stages of problem identification, product planning, needs analysis, concept development/ selection and prototyping to the design of experiments, data gathering, and analysis as well as interpretation and providing practical recommendations for system improvement.